zalando/skipper/docs/reference/filters.md

 * **Claims** The claims which should be present in the token returned by the provider.
 * **Auth Code Options** (optional) Passes key/value parameters to a provider's authorization endpoint.
 The value can be dynamically set by a query parameter with the same key name if the placeholder `skipper-request-query` is used.
 * **Upstream Headers** (optional) The upstream endpoint will receive these headers which values are parsed from the OIDC information.
 The header definition can be one or more header-query pairs, space delimited.
 The query syntax is [GJSON](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
+* **SubdomainsToRemove** (optional) The setting configures hostname used to store oidc cookie.
+If skipper is being used in front of multiple domenvironments configured on subdomains one can store cookie to a parent domain in order to keep authentication info for all the environments.
+The non-negative integer configures a number of subdomain levels which must be removed from initial hostname.
+If no value set one subdomain will be removed from hostnames containing more then 2 domain levels (www.example.com -> example.com).
+Set 0 to skip this behaviour and not remove anything.

 ## oauthOidcAnyClaims